McCarthy’s 1st season in Dallas coming apart over turnovers

 KEY NUMBER

 94 — It might not be a huge boost to the pass rush right away.
-But it’s still a lift for the Cowboys to get Randy Gregory back from suspension.
+But it’s still a lift for the Cowboys to get No. 94, Randy Gregory, back from suspension.
 He’s eligible for the first time this week, and Stephen Jones said he’s expected to play.

 NEXT STEPS